Ten Fundamental Principles of Tantric Psychotherapy

 3. The healing and love are anchored into, and work through, the body which the seat of the Soul in this lifetime.

-4. The form psychotherapy takes is many methods for the liberation of love and energy in the body, mind and spirit through the removal of blocks to the free flow of life, love and energy.
+4. The form psychotherapy takes includes many methods for the liberation of love, energy and awareness in the body, mind and spirit; through the removal of blocks to the free flow of life, love and energy.
 "Your task is not to seek for love, but merely to seek and find all the barriers within yourself that you have built against it."
 Rumi

 5. These blocks can be dissolved through love and consciousness and increasing the energy flow of the body whilst being safely held in relationship and being witnessed.
 Tantra is the ancient science of using practices to bring energy and consciousness together to realise our Oneness to all.